Presenter: Wanda Jewell, MSW, PhD, LCSW

 Engagement is the process of starting the relationship.
 How do we engage with another?
 Thru listening, warmth, acceptance, and what Carl Rogers called ‘unconditional positive regard.’
 We explore with the client whatever is causing them difficulties.
 We use a variety of theories to help us engage the client and understand their situation, including Attachment theory and Critical Race theory.

 Using the ‘person in the situation’ perspective, Dr Jewell will describe how to go from meeting for the first time to that workable therapeutic rapport.

 Questions for discussion:

-- List the essential elements of creating therapeutic rapport.
+- Identify the essential elements of building a therapeutic relationship.

 Dr. Wanda Jewell is a psychotherapist in private practice in the City of Glendale, CA and a professor at the USC School of Social Work in Los Angeles.

 Professor Jewell is a graduate of the USC School of Social Work in 1987.
 Her PhD in Clinical Social Work is from The Sanville Institute in Berkeley.

 She has worked as a psychiatric social worker at Metropolitan State Hospital in Norwalk CA and as a Clinical Supervisor and Family Therapist in addiction treatment.

 Wanda also serves as a coach for new therapists in private practice.